gabrrodriguez/aws-cdk-demo/Documentation/4-BasketMicroservice.md

 <img width="450" alt="image" src="https://github.com/gabrrodriguez/aws-cdk-demo/assets/126508932/74629584-e0f1-46f2-b19c-4d6a4c39a894">
 </p>

 4. Complete the Postman Testing.
+I was able to resolve error, and complete all associated testing.
+The issue was a variable reference from the event.pathParameters.
+I was incorrectly referencing 'userName' when it should have been 'username'.
+The issue is resolved in the `src/basket/index.js` file.
+I'm leaving the troubleshooting in the event that anyone runs into a similar issue.

 I can't seem to get past this error, that I'm receiving for the GET /basket/:userName and DELETE /basket/:userName endpoints.